IvanYeung0610/Plants-vs-Ants/README.md

 6/10:

 Ivan Yeung: I created and pause and resume buttons and creating working paused screens for them.
 The positions are subject to change before the project in entirely due.

+6/12:

+Joshua Liu: I made the plants that shoot bullets only shoot when there is an enemy in front of it.
+I also added SnowPea.